givankin/mutationsummary-cobrowsing-experiment/README.md

     node wsproxy.js

-If it tells you "Server listening on 8081", start the phantom server
+If it tells you "Server listening on 8081", in another console instance start the phantom server

     phantomjs server.js